BlackPythonDevs/blackpythondevs.com/_posts/2023-10-20-djangoconus.md

 ---
 date: 2023-10-20
-description: Join us for a behind-the-scenes look at DjangoCon US 2023, where a vibrant community came together to celebrate diversity and inclusivity in tech.
-Discover how the event prioritized representation and created meaningful connections among attendees.
+description: Join us for a behind-the-scenes look at DjangoCon US 2023, where diversity and inclusion came together to shape a powerful community of Python developers.
 lang: en
 layout: post
 title: DjangoCon US 2023